 One of the simplest ways to invest in real estate without the holding of the property is to invest in stocks and funds in real-estate-related industries.
 It allows investors to diversify their equity portfolios by reducing the risk of having a broker assigned.

-REITs or called real estate investment trust is a type of fund that can be invested in real estate projects.
+REITs or called real estate investment trusts are a type of fund that can be invested in real estate projects.
 It allows investors to contribute with as little as they have.
 REITs are traded funds that are listed in the stock exchange.

 A relatively new option for investing money in real estate is going for crowdfunding.
 It is a simple way of investing in real estate.
 You will find some most popular crowdfunding websites that invest directly in real estate.
 It allows investors to have a diversified portfolio across many properties.